JGarza189/neuroblastoma-2025/Scripts/README.md

 ## Scripts
 This directory contains the core Python scripts used to implement and execute the tumor-immune simulation models described in the study.
-Each script contributes to model definition, parameter configuration, execution logic, or visualization of results.
+Each script contributes to model definition, parameter configuration, execution logic, and visualization of results.

 ### model.toml

-Generates a FastQC report, a quality control tool for high-throughput sequence data on one or more FASTQ files.
-This script simplifies the process of running FastQC, producing detailed HTML reports and raw data summaries to assess the quality of sequencing reads.
+Described the function of either the script or txt file.

 #### Usage: